Round Table Charitable Trust Fund

 Overview

 The Round Table Charitable Trust Fund, operating as Kenilworth Round Table, was registered as a charity on 14 March 1995.
-The organization is part of the Round Table Great Britain & Ireland movement, comprising men aged 18-45 who meet regularly for social activities, community service, and fundraising.
-Since its founding over 60 years ago, Kenilworth Round Table has raised more than £1 million for local causes, with their flagship Fireworks Spectacular event alone contributing over £1 million across 35+ years.
-In the most recent financial year ending 31 March 2024, the charity reported total income of £128,258 and total expenditure of £137,001, with 4 trustees and 55 volunteers supporting their work.
-The organization operates entirely on a volunteer basis, with no trustees receiving remuneration.
-Their strategic focus centers on supporting charitable and good causes specifically within the Kenilworth area, benefiting elderly people, people with disabilities, children and young people, and general charitable purposes.
+The organisation is part of the Round Table Great Britain & Ireland movement, comprising everyone ages 18-45 who identifies as being, or lives as male, who meet regularly for social activities, community service, and fundraising.
+Since its founding over 60 years ago, Kenilworth Round Table has raised more than £1 million for local causes, with their flagship Fireworks Spectacular event having raised more than £1 million.
+Recent financial years show total income of £122,000-£128,000 and total expenditure of £100,000-£137,000, with 4 trustees and approximately 50-55 volunteers supporting their work.
+The organisation operates entirely on a volunteer basis, with no trustees receiving remuneration.
+Their strategic focus centres on supporting charitable and good causes specifically within the Kenilworth area, benefiting elderly people, people with disabilities, children and young people, and general charitable purposes.

 Funding Priorities